 One More Note: Bandera Development Activity

-New construction includes a $6.8 million county annex building¹⁷ and residential developments.
+New construction includes a multi-million dollar county annex building and residential developments.
 Infrastructure improvements feature upgraded water systems and TxDOT enhancements on Highway 16, indicating long-term municipal commitment to growth and modernization.
 You'll see a massive solar power-plant off 3240, but do take note: it doesn't power Bandera.
 The energy goes elsewhere; it was simply built on private Bandera land...

 2. Mason - The Hidden Gem with Texas's Best School District

-Mason represents exceptional value in the Hill Country, combining affordability with top-tier amenities most buyers don't expect in a town of 2,106 residents¹⁸.
-At a median home price of $270,180¹⁹, Mason offers genuine Hill Country living at prices that won't stretch your budget compared to some other locations...
+Mason represents exceptional value in the Hill Country, combining affordability with top-tier amenities most buyers don't expect in a town of around 2,000 residents.
+Mason offers genuine Hill Country living at prices that won't stretch your budget compared to some other locations...

 Educational Excellence

-Mason ISD ranks #74 of 1,201 Texas districts (top 6%)¹⁹, with a 95% graduation rate²⁰ and 10:1 student-teacher ratio²¹.
+Mason ISD ranks among the top school districts in Texas, with an excellent graduation rate and low student-teacher ratio.
 As a former public school teacher, I personally find that incredibly impressive.
 For families prioritizing education, this is Hill Country's best-kept secret.
 You're getting suburban-quality schools with small-town character and rural property prices.

 Real Estate Dynamics

-With 17-19 homes typically available²², the market shows healthy inventory without oversupply.
-Properties appreciate at 6.17% annually¹⁸, indicating steady growth without speculation bubbles.
-The 22.97% housing vacancy rate²² reflects seasonal and second home ownership - a sign of the area's recreational appeal.
+The market shows healthy inventory without oversupply.
+Properties show steady appreciation, indicating growth without speculation bubbles.
+The housing vacancy rate reflects seasonal and second home ownership - a sign of the area's recreational appeal.

-Larger estates range from $420,000-$982,839²³, providing options for buyers seeking more acreage or luxury features.
+Larger estates provide options for buyers seeking more acreage or luxury features.
 Land prices remain reasonable for Hill Country standards, especially considering the school district quality.

 Tax Considerations

-Property taxes run 1.43% effective rate with a median annual bill of $2,755²⁴.
-While higher than some rural areas, the low home values keep actual tax dollars reasonable.
-When you factor in the educational value you're receiving, Mason delivers exceptional return on investment.
+Property taxes remain reasonable, especially when you factor in the low home values.
+When you consider the educational value you're receiving, Mason delivers exceptional return on investment.

 Infrastructure Standout

 Mason's connectivity is unmatched in rural Hill Country.
-Hill Country Telephone Cooperative provides 1 Gbps fiber to 100% of the area²⁵.
+Hill Country Telephone Cooperative provides high-speed fiber internet to the entire area.
 For remote workers or families requiring reliable internet, this infrastructure advantage is huge.
 Healthcare relies on regional facilities, but basic services remain available locally.

 Natural and Cultural Assets

-Located 94 miles from Austin and 100 miles from San Antonio²⁶, Mason sits at 1,539 feet elevation on Comanche Creek.
-The historic Odeon Theater (operating since 1928)²⁷ and James River Bat Preserve (4 million bats)²⁸ provide unique attractions your family will appreciate.
+Located about 95 miles from Austin and 100 miles from San Antonio, Mason sits at a comfortable elevation on Comanche Creek.
+The historic Odeon Theater (operating since 1928) and James River Bat Preserve provide unique attractions your family will appreciate.

 Growth Outlook